ralphdolmans/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    that NSEC range (for the TTL).
 If a new name is added to the zone during this interval the resolver will not know this.
-Similarly, if the resolver is generating responses from a wildcard record, it will continue to do so (for the
+Similarly, if the resolver is generating responses from a wildcard record, it will continue to do so (for the TTL).

    We believe this recommendation can be relaxed because, in the absense of this technique, a lookup for the exact name could have come in during this interval, and so a negative answer could already be cached (see [RFC2308] for more background).
 This means that zone operators should have no expectation that an added name would work immediately.
-With DNSSEC and Aggressive NSEC, the TTL of the NSEC record is the authoritative statement of how quickly a name can start working within a zone.
+With DNSSEC and Aggressive NSEC, the TTL of the NSEC/ NSEC3 record and the SOA.MINIMUM field are the authoritative statement of how quickly a name can start working within a zone.

 5. Aggressive use of Cache